PTSD Compensation

 Teacher Awarded £850K After Being Assaulted

 In an example of one of the largest PTSD compensation payouts, a teacher was awarded £850,000 in damages after being assaulted by a pupil.
 The science teacher was left with mental and physical injuries after being punched by a suspended pupil who was allowed to return to the classroom.
 Following the incident, the teacher was diagnosed with PTSD and severe depressive disorder and was unable to return to his job.
 He also sustained a head injury, hearing loss, back and ankle injuries, and bruising.
 His mental state caused him to be sanctioned twice under the Mental Health Act for his safety.
-The school in London was aware of the pupil’s violent past and ordered to pay the teacher’s psychological injury compensation.
+The school in London was aware of the pupil’s violent past and was ordered to pay the teacher’s compensation for psychological injury.

 Sexual Abuse Survivor Receives £138,832 Payout